Alex Salmond may be leader of Alba, but he still has senior admirers in the SNP

 Get Scotland's top politics newsletter sent directly to your inbox each evening.

-His attack on Ms Sturgeon, who clearly has important allies in the party, including the First Minister, will continue to anger parts of the SNP still loyal to her and her legacy.
+His criticism of Ms Sturgeon, who clearly has important allies in the party too, including the First Minister, will continue to anger parts of the SNP still loyal to her and her legacy.

-How the future unfolds for Mr Salmond's relationship with the SNP is likely to be shaped by external events, such as Operation Branchform.
+What the future holds for Mr Salmond's relationship with the SNP is likely to be shaped by external events, such as Operation Branchform.

 And with reports today saying police are now re-interviewing SNP staff in connection with the investigation, it would seem the inquiry is far from over.

-But the reaction to Mr Salmond’s appearance at yesterday’s committee does suggest some in the party would certainly not be adverse to opening the door to his return.
+But the reaction to Mr Salmond’s appearance at yesterday’s committee does suggest some in his former party would certainly not be adverse to opening the door to his return.

 Why are you making commenting on The Herald only available to subscribers?